The Architecture of Handheld Illumination: Why Extension Bars Matter

 Aluminum acts as a thermal bridge.
 In extreme cold, an aluminum rig will conduct heat away from your camera body and batteries faster than carbon fiber.

-- Pro Tip: If shooting in winter, we recommend attaching your aluminum plates and bars to the camera indoors first.
-This minimizes "metal-to-skin" shock and allows the system to reach a stable temperature before the battery performance is impacted by the cold.
+- Pro Tip: If shooting in winter, attach your aluminum plates and bars to the camera indoors first.
+This allows the system to reach a stable temperature before the battery performance is impacted by the external cold.

 Interface Governance: Cold Shoe vs. 1/4"-20 Threads

-When selecting an extension bar, you must choose your interface.
+When selecting an extension bar, the interface choice is critical.
 While cold shoe bars are popular for their perceived "versatility," they are often the weakest link in a professional rig.

 The Shear Load Problem

 A cold shoe is a friction-fit interface.
 Its holding force is limited by the spring tension of the clamp.
-According to research on Shock & Impact Loads on Structures, dynamic cinematography—like a sudden whip pan—can generate horizontal shear forces that far exceed the static friction of a cold shoe.
+According to research on Shock & Impact Loads on Structures (which analyzes how structures fail under sudden force), dynamic cinematography—like a sudden whip pan—can generate horizontal shear forces that may exceed the static friction of a cold shoe.

-For any light heavier than a small pocket LED, a 1/4"-20 thread connection (standardized by ISO 1222:2010) is the minimum requirement for safety.
+For any light heavier than a small pocket LED, a 1/4"-20 thread connection (standardized by ISO 1222:2010) is the recommended minimum for safety.

 | Interface Type | Primary Retention Mechanism | Ideal Use Case | Risk Factor |